boardflare/website/pages/tasks/nlp/sentiment.md

     />
 </a>

-## Pricing
-Extensions are free for unlimited use.
-We plan to offer premium paid features in the future, but the core functionality will always be free.

 ## Instructions

 ### Basic Usage
 - Once installed, open the spreadsheet extension sidebar.
-In Excel, this will be an icon in the ribbon.
+In Excel, this will be the 🙂 icon in the ribbon.
 In Google Sheets, this will be under the Extensions menu.
 - Select the range of cells containing the text you want to analyze.
 These must be in a single column.
 There is no limit to the number of cells you can select.
 - Click "Analyze", and a new sheet is added to your workbook to hold the results. analysis will run in your spreadsheet.